thewtex/thesis/plaque_strain/plaque_strain.rst

       doDynamicFrameSkip: true
       # In a dynamic frame skip analysis, the maximum absolute strain *in the axial direction* that should be observed in
       # a frame skip for best quality.
 This value should be the maximum strain
       # that good motion tracking is expected.
-The the observed maximum strain is
+The observed maximum strain is
       # smaller than this value, then the frame skip is increased.
       maximumAbsFrameStrain: 0.05
       # In a dynamic frame skip analysis, the percentage of pixels that are